Quick Answer

 Find your nearest health center: findahealthcenter.hrsa.gov — enter your zip code.
 There are over 14,000 health center sites across the U.S.

-Private Insurance Without an SSN
+Can I Buy Private Health Insurance Without an SSN?

 If you don't qualify for Medicaid and want more comprehensive coverage than an FQHC can provide, private health insurance is an option.
 Many insurers sell plans directly without requiring an SSN — you can use your ITIN or simply leave the field blank in some cases.